braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Interactive Content Cards

-Content Cards can be leveraged to create interactive experiences for your users.
-In the example to the right, we have a Content Card pop-up appear at checkout providing users last-minute promotions.
+Content Cards can be leveraged to create dynamic and interactive experiences for your users.
+In the example below, we have a Content Card pop-up appear at checkout providing users last-minute promotions.
 Well-placed cards like this are a great way to give users a "nudge" toward specific user actions.

-![Interactive Content PNG][6]{: style="border:0;"}
+![Interactive Content PNG][6]{: style="border:0;"}{: style="max-width:50%;border:0;"}

 #### Dashboard Configuration